EricaHD/NYU-HPC/on-campus/jupyter-notebook.md

 ### Browser

-Navigate to second URL in .out file
+Navigate to second URL in .out file and use Jupyter notebook!
-And use Jupyter notebook!
+If Jupyter notebook asks for a password, cancel it and try again to get a different port

 ### Window 1